Majapahit: Architecture

 In his book Yingya Shenglan, Ma Huan also describes the Majapahit cities: most of them do not have walls surrounding the city or the suburbs.
 He describes the king's palace in Majapahit.
 The king's residence is surrounded with thick red brick walls more than three chang high (about 30 ft 7 in), with length of more than 200 paces (340 yd) and on the wall there are two layers of gates, the palace is very well guarded and clean.
 The king's palace was a two-storey building, each of them 3 or 4 chang high (9.32–12.42 m).
 It had wooden plank floors and exposed mats made from rattan or reeds (presumably palm leaves), where people sat cross-legged.
-The roof was made of hardwood shingles (Javanese:sirap) laid as tiles.
+The roof was made of hardwood shingles (Javanese: sirap) laid as tiles.
+This description of the palace is very different than that of Odoric of Pordenone, who visited Majapahit in the previous century during the reign of Jayanegara (1309–1328).
+The reason of this was because Ma Huan likely stayed at a special area reserved for envoys, which was still 1.5 days' journey away from the real Majapahit palace.

+Odoric described the palace in more detail: The palace was described as being richer and finer than any existing palace at that time in the world.
+It had grand, broad, and lofty staircases; which the steps alternately made of gold and silver.
+The pavement of the palace was made alternately with one tile of gold and the other of silver, and the inside wall plated all over with gold, with knight sculptures of gold ornamented with precious stones.
+The ceiling of Majapahit palace was made of pure gold.